Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 18, 2015 (6:30 PM CST-America):
+* NEW CONFIG VALUE: "DMS_HideBox".
+* Loot vehicles cannot be lifted, pushed, or damaged until the mission is completed successfully.
+Then the vehicle will be added to the Exile simulation monitor.
+* AI in vehicles will be automatically ejected on death.
+* Another potential fix for launchers not despawning off of AI sometimes.
+* When an AI gunner from an armed ground vehicle is killed, the driver will be switched to the gunner seat after 5-10 seconds.
+This prevents the driver from driving around aimlessly and trolling.
+* The above feature should now also work on AI that have been offloaded now (doing so was a major, major pain in the ass, and is the reason why there was no update yesterday).

 #### September 16, 2015 (10:30 PM CST-America):
 * NEW CONFIG VALUES: DMS_MaxAIDistance and DMS_AIDistanceCheckFrequency
 * You can now use the above config values to kill AI that flee from their spawn position.
 Only "Soldier" AI will be killed.